Gaither History, Family Crest & Coats of Arms

 The surname Gaither was first found in Berkshire, where they held a family seat from very ancient times, some say well before the Norman Conquest and the arrival of Duke William at Hastings in 1066 A.D.
 William le Catur who was documented in the year 1273 in Essex and a few years later, Bernard le Acatour was listed in 1300 in Somerset.
 William Katerer was listed in the Yorkshire Poll Tax of 1379.

-Important Dates for the Gaither family
+Early History of the Gaither family

 This web page shows only a small excerpt of our Gaither research.
 Another 92 words (7 lines of text) covering the years 1150 and 1600 are included under the topic Early Gaither History in all our PDF Extended History products and printed products wherever possible.